viv-codes/viv-codes/README.md

 I work on a lot of different projects in many different disciplines.
 Some favorite and longest-running projects are [my homelab](https://github.com/viv-codes/homelab), [filesort](https://github.com/viv-codes/filesort), the [CSH homepage redesign](https://github.com/viv-codes/CSHPublicSite), [CSH's airgap lab](https://github.com/ComputerScienceHouse/airgap), and [my personal site](https://github.com/viv-codes/personal-site).

-This summer, I'm excited to be on co-op with the Defense Finance Accounting Service in an application development role.

 <!-- ### 🔭 I’m currently working on ...

 #### [My Homelab](https://github.com/viv-codes/homelab)